PeirongShi/CanterburyCommuto/README.md

 The second type of approximation uses a buffer, whose distance can be chosen by the user optionally.
 The intersection area of the buffers created along the two routes within a pair will be recorded.
 The ratios of the intersection over the two buffers will then be calculated.

 # Output
 The output will be a csv file including the GPS coordinates of the route pairs and the corresponding percentages or values describing the overlaps of route pairs.
-Graphs can also be produced to visualize the commuting paths, if the two routes are not completely identical.
+Graphs are also produced to visualize the commuting paths.
+As shown below, the list explaining the meaning of the output variables:

 # Acknowledgment
 The Specification on API Usage section of this README.md was written with assistance from OpenAI's ChatGPT, as its explanation on the details of API utilization is relatively clear.